TobiasAnh/strava_analysis/README.md

 This project fetches athlete and activity data from the **Strava API** and stores it in a **PostgreSQL database** for analysis and tracking.

-The script handles authentication, token refresh, athlete profile fetching, and incremental updates of activity data.
+The script handles authentication, token refresh, athlete profile fetching and incremental updates of activity data.
 The application is containerized for easy deployment.

 ---